Subsidized vs. Unsubsidized Student Loans: Understanding the Key Differences

 • More expensive as interest accrues from day one

-• Capitalized interest can significantly increase costs
+• Capitalized interest can significantly increase your total loan cost

 Subsidized